haltakov/browsafex/README.md

 - Sessions are stored in memory and are lost when the server restarts
 - The browser instance sometimes gets stuck and needs to be restarted
 - No safety checks for potentially dangerous actions

+## Security Considerations

+⚠️ **Important Security Warning**

+This application provides AI agents with direct browser control capabilities.
+Please be aware of the following security risks:

+- **No built-in safety checks**: The agent can perform any action a human could do in a browser
+- **Sensitive data exposure**: The agent can access any information visible in the browser
+- **Financial transactions**: The agent could potentially make purchases or transfers
+- **Account access**: The agent can log into accounts and access personal data

+**Recommendations:**

+- Only use this tool on trusted websites
+- Never provide access to banking or financial websites
+- Monitor the agent's actions closely
+- Use in a controlled environment with limited network access
+- Consider using a separate browser profile for testing

 ## About